 Now that we have answered the question, “How much does a laundromat cost?”, it is important that you take action.
 You will not reach your goal if you never take deliberate action toward those goals.
 And, once you begin taking action, it becomes easier to continue to take action.
 This is the principle of momentum at work.

 Your first step toward laundromat ownership is easy!
-Just sign up for a FREE account with us to join our community, participate on our forums, and contribute your knowledge and experience on our blog and podcast!
+Just sign up for a FREE account with us to join our community, participate in our forums, and contribute your knowledge and experience to our blog and podcast!